Are surgical towels and huck towels the same?

 What is the longevity and durability of a surgical towel?

 Later in life these wiping cloths turn into recycled towels used for window cleaning, mirror cleaning, surface cleaning or cleaning anything that requires a lint free surface.
-Many car dealerships use recycled surgical towels because of their washing durability.
+Many car dealerships use recycled towels because of their washing durability.
 They are also a top pick for a housekeeper or house cleaner needing a solid wiping cloth.
-Surgical towels can be washed over and over while still maintaining their benefits.
+These towels can be washed over and over while still maintaining their benefits.
 Some experts suggest using only half the normal amount of detergent.